celo-org/celo-monorepo/packages/docs/operations-manual/using-a-ledger-wallet.md

 # If instead you wish to authorize a vote signing key for your ReleaseGold account, plug in the Ledger containing the beneficiary key for the ReleaseGold contract and run the following command.
 celocli release-gold:authorize --contract $RELEASE_GOLD_CONTRACT_ADDRESS --role vote --signer $VOTE_SIGNER_ADDRESS --signature $PROOF_OF_POSSESSION --useLedger
 ```

+## Troubleshooting

+If you have issues connecting to the Ledger, try the following:

+* Check that the Ledger device is connected, powered on, and that you've unlocked it using the PIN.
+* Check that no other applications is using the device (close Ledger Live, or a local Celo Blockchain node)
+* Try unplugging and replugging the device.
+Some devices appear to trigger a warning on Macs saying: “USB Devices Disabled.
+Unplug the device using too much power to re-enable USB devices” which is usually resolved by reconnecting.
+* Ensure that your Ledger has the [latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).
+For Ledger Nano S, a firmware version of 1.6 or later is required.